 Because here's the thing.
 The day I stop laughing is the day I stop.
 Period.

-I made a decision a long time ago that I could rail at the world and cry “Why me?” or I could make the best of what I’ve got.
-And today, I’ve got my life.
-I’ve got a husband who loves me, the greatest kid in the world, work that I love, and a machine that keeps me alive.
+I made a decision a long time ago that I could rail at the world and cry “Why me?” or I could make the best of what I've got.
+And today, I've got my life.
+I've got a husband who loves me, the greatest kid in the world, work that I love, and a machine that keeps me alive.
+The least I can do is laugh in the face of this chronic illness.
 There are people who have so much less than me.